 13. Less chance of something going wrong – just roll with it!

 More moving parts, more people and a long day can increase the likelihood of mishaps.
 Intimate weddings are often a lot more relaxed than larger ones.
 There may be fewer elements involved.
 They’re about everyone enjoying themselves with intentionality and joy.
-If something gets skipped out or forgotten, forget about it and move on!
-It’s what laid-back brides do.
+If something is missed or doesn’t happen as planned, just move on and keep enjoying the day!

 14. You can savor your day wholly and completely